lithium-lx/lithordbot/README.md

+#Attention!
+This is a fork from the customDCbot from the SC Network.
+The readme will change soon.
+Note that this fork is for customizing the bot for our own specific needs, it might not be useful to anyone else.

 # Custom-Bot

 Create your own discord bot - Fully customizable and with a lot of features.
 This bot is for advanced JS-Users, you should only